 - According to Salesforce, 76% of consumers are expecting business owners and companies to understand their expectations and needs.

-Now let’s look at some of the ways you can incorporate personalized marketing into your campaigns and benefit from it.
+Now let’s look at some of the ways to benefit from personalized marketing by incorporating it into your campaigns.

 1. Collect All the Precious Data